Koredotcom/docs/docs/xo/release-notes/11.x/platform-services.md

 <u> Patch Release </u>

 This update includes enhancements and bug fixes.
+Key enhancements included in this release are summarized below.

 ### App Management